Symptoms of Depression in Men

 Suicidal thoughts, also known as suicidal ideation, are an emergency.
 Men may exhibit the following signs:

-- Talk about wanting to die or commit suicide—these threats should always be taken seriously.
+- Talk about wanting to die or commit suicide—these threats should

 - Talk about feelings of hopelessness and giving up